Colorado Buffaloes football

 The Colorado Buffaloes football program represents the University of Colorado Boulder in college football at the NCAA Division I FBS level, and is a member of the Big 12 Conference.

 The team was a charter member of the Big 12 before leaving to join the Pac-12 Conference after the 2010 season.
-After 13 seasons in the Pac-12, the Buffaloes returned to the Big 12 in 2024.
+After 13 seasons in the Pac-12, the team returned to the Big 12 in 2024.
 Before joining the Big 12, they were members of the Big Eight Conference.

-The CU football team has played at Folsom Field since 1924.
-The Buffs all-time record is 716–520–36 (.577 winning percentage) as of the 2022 season.
+The team has played at Folsom Field in Boulder, Colorado since 1924.
+Their all-time record is 735–556–36 (.577 winning percentage) as of the 2025 season.
 Colorado won the 1990 National Championship that was shared by Georgia Tech.
-The football program is 27th on the all-time win list and 40th in all-time winning percentage.
-Along with two heisman winners.
-Rashaan Salaam in 1994, and Travis Hunter in 2024.
+The team is 27th on the all-time win list and 40th in all-time winning percentage, along with two Heisman Trophy winners, Rashaan Salaam in 1994 and Travis Hunter in 2024.

 History

 Colorado's first Football Team in 1890.

 Beginning in 1890, the Buffaloes have appeared in 29 bowl games (36th all-time), and won 27 conference championships, 5 division championships and an AP national championship in 1990.

 Folsom Field was built in 1924, and since then, Colorado has a 308–169–14 record at home through the 2016 season.
 The road game against the Nebraska Cornhuskers on November 24, 2006, was Colorado's 1,100th football game.
 The game on September 12, 2015, against Massachusetts was the school's 1,200th football game.
 In 1994, the Buffaloes had their first Heisman winner, being Rashaan Salaam.
-Then 20 years later, Travis Hunter (later nicknamed the Unicorn) became their second Heisman winner.
+Then 30 years later, Travis Hunter (later nicknamed the Unicorn) became their second Heisman winner.
 Being famous for playing both ways.
 At WR and CB.
 Being the first defensive player to win the award since Charles Woodson.